BrelLibrary/brel/docs/content/facts/facts.md

 Facts in Brel are the atomic pieces of information.
 They consist of a value, a context and an id.
 They closely resemble the facts in XBRL in the Open Information Model.

-To print a fact to the console, use the `pprint_fact` function in the `brel` module.
+To print a fact to the console, use the `pprint` function in the `brel` module.

 ====================